 I’ve learned that I’m a little too Type-A for a one-hour soak, but my skin did appreciate the nourishing effects of the salt water.
-The Salt Cave is good for respiratory and cardiovascular health, and the relaxing environment and light therapy are a great stress reliever.
+The Salt Cave is good for respiratory and cardiovascular health, and the relaxing environment and light therapy are great stress relievers.

 Be sure to leave yourself time to stroll through the historic district, visit the Castillo de San Marcos National Monument, and explore some of St. Augustine’s attractions.
 Of course, you can always hop on one of the trolley or train tours or hire a carriage too when your feet get tired.

 You may want to sign up for a group tour of Flagler College, formerly the Ponce de Leon luxury hotel owned by Henry Flagler, an oil tycoon.
-The tour will get you inside to see the priceless Tiffany chandeliers and stained-glass windows the adorn the ladies’ parlor and student dining hall.
+The tour will get you inside to see the priceless Tiffany chandeliers and stained-glass windows that adorn the ladies’ parlor and student dining hall.